bguppl/interpreters/practice_sessions/ps4.md

 # Parsing a program string into S-Exp

-Since Scheme is a language that is based on a general structure called the S-Expression (in short S-exp https://en.wikipedia.org/wiki/S-expression), we will take a "shortcut" approach to transform our program as string to significant hierarchical structures.
+Since Scheme is a language that is based on a general structure called the S-Expression (in short [S-exp](https://en.wikipedia.org/wiki/S-expression)), we will take a "shortcut" approach to transform our program as string to significant hierarchical structures.
 This work will be done by an existing Node parser for S-Exp.
 Make sure you install it in your parser folder by running the command `npm install s-expression --save`.

 Because the function "s-expression" exposes can return an error for incorrect inputs (such as `"(+ 1"`), we wrap s-expression's function in a function that returns a `Result<Sexp>` (more on `Result<T>` later).